You bring remarkable people together. But are the connections turning into coordination — or just conversations?

 The Internet Engineering Task Force is not well-known outside of technical communities.
 But for people interested in governance, coordination, and how groups sustain themselves over time, it's one of the most remarkable case studies on the planet.

 No membership requirements.
 No gatekeepers.
-Anyone can participate, contribute, and attend meetings.
 Decisions emerge through rough consensus — a form of distributed governance that has scaled to thousands of participants worldwide.

-The IETF is a regenerative living system — sustaining joyful communal labor for over three decades without burning out or centralizing.
+The IETF has sustained joyful communal labor for over three decades without burning out or centralizing.
 It has cultivated a zone of autonomy where deep collaboration thrives across organizational boundaries.

-The protocols created here power the internet billions of people rely on every day.
+The protocols created here power the internet billions rely on daily.
 This is living proof that open, distributed networks can change the world — without coercion, without hierarchy, and without formal authority.

 What You'll Take Home